hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 * This PR generalizes tokens so that they can have any structure
 * token structure is described with `iroha_schema` and serialized as JSON string
 * token value is encoded with SCALE
+* as a consequence of this change permission token naming convention was moved from snake_case to KebabCase and directly reflects the name of the struct in the validator file

 ### Linked issue